Ryleigh Wann

 morning.
 He says these are the steps when developing in color:

-rinse, developer, rinse, bleach, rinse, fixer, rinse
+rinse, developer, rinse, bleach, rinse, fixer, rinse.
+He hangs

 them with clothespins to dry, negatives showing wide